|WYSIWYG Welsh Terriers

 associate a sound with a treat.
 Then the sound and treat are given when the dog happens to

 touch the end of a stick with its nose.
-At that point, a command is introduced to let the dog
+At that point, a cue is introduced to let the dog know that

-know that now is the time to touch the stick and get a reward.
-The end result is: owner gives
+now is the time to touch the stick and get a reward.
+The end result is: owner gives cue, dog

-command, dog touches stick, owner makes sound associated with treat, owner gives treat.
+touches stick, owner makes sound associated with treat, owner gives treat.
+This targeting

-This targeting behavior is a wonderful starting point for training many commands and tricks.
+behavior is a wonderful starting point for training many cues and tricks.

-action without shyness or resentment.
+without shyness or resentment.
 Each individual may have up to three tries.
-The dog is
+The dog is not to

 OUR GOALS (OR WHY WE DO IT THIS WAY!)